Death of Ghazaleh Chalabi: Background

 Ghazaleh Chalabi was born in 1989 in Amol.
 She studied banking management and was an accountant for a private company.

 Death

-While Ghazaleh was filming the Iranian people protest against the government of Iran on September 21, 2022, she was shot in the head and killed by a direct sniper rifle shot by an officer of the Islamic Revolutionary Guard.
-While Ghazaleh was filming, She had recorded the moment she was hit by the sniper bullet.
-This video was widely spreaded on the Internet, social media, and news agencies.
+Ghazaleh was shot by security forces while filming protests against the government of Iran on September 21, 2022.
+This video was widely spread on the Internet, social media, and news agencies.

 Preventing from donating her organs

 Before her death, Ghazaleh had filled out the organ donation application twice and wanted her organs to be donated in case of brain death.
 Chalabi's family announced that they will donate her body parts, but the government of Iran did not allow her family to do so, and according to Ghazaleh's aunt, the security officers said, "This will make Ghazaleh a legend."